shapeshift/web/README.md

 yarn
 ```

 If you're working in this repo, you're likely also working in [web](https://github.com/shapeshift/web).
-Run the following command to automatically `yarn link` all the packages in this repo so they can also be linked in `web`
+Run the following command to automatically `yarn link` all the packages in this repo, so they can also be linked in `web`

 ```bash
 ➜ yarn link-packages